-The girl of REVOLT, Sheeni Saunders (Portia Doubleday) understands this and 'creates' the drama to test her wannabe Lancelot but she's never deluded into believing the tests are anything more than mere amusement-in-the-moment.
-The tragedy is that in the end the film itself believes the delusions created by her need for drama--as evinced in the final thought of our unreliable narrator, "After all that, Nick Twisp was enough."
+The girl of REVOLT, Sheeni Saunders (Portia Doubleday) understands this and 'creates' the drama version of the 'angry bed' to test her wannabe Lancelot, but she's never deluded into believing the tests are anything more than mere amusement.
+The tragedy is that in the end the film itself believes the delusions created by her need for drama--as evinced in the final thought of our unreliable narrator: "After all that, Nick Twisp was enough."
 One is tempted to shout back at the screen: "No, he wasn't!"
-Cera's character is not even 'present' - how can any girl be expected to love a vertical plane of self-conscious neediness and ectomorphic myopia deluded into thinking it's a 'person'?
+Neither character is even 'present' --how can any girl be expected to love a vertical plane of self-conscious neediness and ectomorphic myopia so deluded into thinking it's a 'person'?

 Twisp's epiphany that it was "him" all along misses the whole point: magic bullet clinginess is not true love.
 Doing crazy things for love is fine if you bear in mind that love earned that way isn't going to last more than a night.
 Concentrate and you can feel an undying soul connection to anything -- a cat or a teddy bear even-- and then it's *Poof!* c'est finis.
-The moment ends, your attention focuses back on the TV and the cat skulks off into the other room, or Cera gets out of jail and finds none of the expected sparks and crashing trains when he finally shacks up uncontested with Sheeni.
+The moment ends, your attention focuses back on the TV, the cat skulks off into the other room, Cera gets out of jail and finds none of the expected sparks and crashing trains when he finally shacks up uncontested with Sheeni.
 Rather than realize the error of his unrealistic expectations, Twisp will undoubtedly suspect Sheeni's sleeping with someone else and that's why he's not "happily ever after."
 If there was one lesson he could have gleaned from reading Cahiers du Cinema or listening to Serge, that was it.
-He gleaned it not!
+Twisp gleaned it not!
 Coupez spot publicitaire!

 The guys in the above video exemplify here that you can be scrawny and white and nebbishy and still kick every ass in the room.
-Francois if you're going to wear mirror shades and a silly mustache, best take a lesson!
+Francois, if you're going to wear mirror shades and a so-silly mustache, take a lesson from "The Chief!"